AmadeusITGroup/kassette/README.md

 If you want to use it globally only, then there is nothing more to do.

 If you want to install it locally though, you need to add one more step.
-You won't be able to use a `package.json` dependency, but you can install it manually using `npm link kassette` from inside your project.
+You won't be able to use a `package.json` dependency, but you can install it manually using `npm link @amadeus-it-group/kassette` from inside your project.